tarantool/actions/update-submodule/README.md

   default is `[Auto-generated] Update submodule`.
 - `pr_description` — the description (body) of the pull request.

+## Outputs

+The action outputs SHA1 hashes of the new commit, created in the target repository:

+* `sha` — the full 40-character value.
+Example: `c5e10dfd6ec566d640e974986b8fbacaf717ae15`.
+* `sha7` — the shortened 7-character value, as often seen on GitHub.
+Example: `c5e10df`.

+To access the output values, assign an id to the step that is using this action.
+Then get the values like this: `${{ steps.<step-id>.outputs.sha }}`.

 ## How it works

 First, the action checks out the target repository and makes a `feature_branch`.